Human trafficking in Bosnia and Herzegovina: Prosecution

 Under Bosnian law, many convicted offenders are eligible for weekend furloughs from prison; thus, some convicted traffickers in 2009 may have been released on weekends, posing a potential risk to their victims.
 There were continued anecdotal reports of police and other officials’ facilitation of trafficking, including by willfully ignoring or actively protecting traffickers or exploiters of trafficking victims in return for payoffs.
 In March 2010, the government arrested 16 suspects, including the Srebrenica deputy mayor, local religious officials, school officials, and police officers for their alleged involvement in the trafficking and forced prostitution of a Roma girl.
 The government reported all suspects were subsequently released two days after the arrests, citing lack of sufficient evidence to detain them.
 The State Minister of Security was also interrogated as a suspect.
 The investigation remains ongoing.
 Two local officials under investigation by the State Prosecutor for their December 2007 involvement in forced prostitution of three children were released from custody on February 12, 2009.
-Trial proceedings are still ongoing.
-The government has yet to convict any government officials for trafficking-related complicity.
+In 2010 the government had yet to convict any government officials for trafficking-related complicity.

 Prosecution is crucial in addressing the human trafficking problem in Bosnia and Herzegovina because, without it, the problem degenerates to a cycle.
 In this condition, the victims gets repatriated to their home countries only to be retrafficked, creating what some calls as repatriation factory.